ThomasLandauer/twigstan/README.md

 #### Recommended Setup

-* Create a dedicated phpstan config file for TwigStan, so be able to adjust PHPStan's `level` and extensions independently.
+* Create a dedicated phpstan config file for TwigStan, to be able to adjust PHPStan's `level` and extensions independently.
 In `twigstan.php`:
     ```php
     ->phpstanConfigurationFile(__DIR__ . '/phpstan-twigstan.neon')
     ```